Reena Ninan: Good Trouble Productions (2020–present)

+On September 1st 2026, Dr. Lisa Damour announced Ninan would be moving on from Ask Lisa Podcast after 6 seasons to work on different projects.

 Awards

-Ninan has been nominated for three Emmy Awards.
+Ninan has been nominated for three national Emmy Awards.
 In 2013, she was nominated as a reporter at the 35th Annual News & Documentary Emmy Awards for Outstanding Coverage of a Breaking News Story in a Regularly Scheduled Newscast on Good Morning America, World News with Diane Sawyer, and Nightline, for "Direct Hit: Oklahoma Tornadoes".
 In 2014 and 2015, Ninan was nominated twice in a row as a correspondent at the 42nd and 43rd Annual Daytime Emmy Awards for Outstanding Morning Program on ABC's Good Morning America.

 Personal life

 Reena Ninan was born and raised in Tampa, Florida to Indian Malayali Christian parents Miriamma and Mathew.
 She has one brother, named Tony.

-She is fluent in English, Malayalam, Hebrew, and Arabic.
+She is fluent in English, while also speaking some Arabic, Hebrew and Malayalam.

 Ninan is married to author and former Newsweek reporter Kevin Peraino.
 They have two children, Kate and Jackson.